 Place cauliflower in a food processor and pulse until finely chopped.
 Saute with a little oil in a pan until tender and use in place of rice.
 Big fan of pasta?
 Use zucchini or carrot noodles instead.
-Spaghetti squash is a wonderful replacement as well – it has the pasta right there in the name!
-Preheat your oven to 400 degrees.
-Slice the ends off a spaghetti squash, then cut through the mid section and lengthwise (you should have four quarters).
+Spaghetti squash is a wonderful replacement as well, and it has 'pasta' right there in the name!
+To cook, preheat your oven to 400 degrees.
+Slice the ends off the spaghetti squash, then cut through the mid section and lengthwise (you should have four quarters).
 Scoop out the seeds, then coat with olive oil and a dash of salt.
 Place cup-side-down on a baking sheet and roast for about 30-40 minutes.
 Remove from the oven and let cool for about 5 minutes.
-Gently scrape the insides out with a fork, then season to taste or top with your favorite low-sugar spaghetti sauce.
+Gently scrape the insides out with a fork once cooled, then season to taste or top with your favorite low-sugar spaghetti sauce.

 There are plenty of fun and creative ways to get those veggies in without a second thought.
 Your health and overall happiness will improve greatly when you're eating more of these healthy foods every day.